Student Expectations for COVID-19

 - Students must comply with any additional restrictions or requirements imposed by specific departments, schools, or programs.

-In the event that you should need emotional support during these challenging times, don't hesitate to contact University Counseling Services at 412.396.6204.
+Students who need emotional support during these challenging times are encouraged to contact University Counseling Services at 412.396.6204.